-Before you buy a generator for your home, there are a few important considerations which you should keep in mind.
+Before you buy a generator for your home, there are a few important considerations that you should keep in mind.

 Type: Portable vs. Standby

-However, standby generators (also known as whole home generators), usually have much more power, plus they are integrated into your home’s electrical system and will turn on as soon as the power goes out.
+However, standby generators (also known as whole-home generators) usually have much more power, plus they are integrated into your home’s electrical system.
+They will turn on as soon as the power goes out.

 Something else you may want to look for is a generator with an inverter.
 Inverters make it so that a generator automatically adjusts its output according to the power demand being put on it at any given time; therefore, they only use as much fuel as is needed, and therefore are very fuel-efficient.

 You also want to look for is fuel capacity, particularly with portable generators.
 Some can go for up to 20 hours on a single tank, and some can barely make it 2 hours.
 Also, look at what type of fuel the generator can use and whether or not it has dual fuel capabilities.

 Remember that portable generators may use gas or propane, whereas standby generators can use propane or can hook right into your home’s natural gas system.